Brooks Curry

-Brooks Curry (born January 20, 2001) is an American competitive swimmer.
+Brooks Vaughn Curry (born January 22, 2001) is an American competitive swimmer.
 He is an Olympian and a gold medalist in the 4×100-meter freestyle relay at the 2020 Summer Olympics.
 At the 2022 NCAA Championships, he won the NCAA title in the 50-yard freestyle and 100-yard freestyle.
 At the 2022 World Aquatics Championships, he won a gold medal in the 4×100-meter freestyle relay, swimming the anchor leg of the relay in both the prelims and the final, a bronze medal in the 4×100-meter mixed freestyle relay, swimming in the final, and placed fifth in the 100-meter freestyle.

 Background

 Curry currently attends and swims collegiately in NCAA competition for Louisiana State University.
 He started competing for the school's swim team, the LSU Tigers, in the fall of 2019.

 2021: Relay international debut

 Collegiate championships

 At the 2021 Southeastern Conference, SEC, Championships in Columbia, Missouri in February, Curry was one of three athletes to swim the 50-yard freestyle in less than 19 seconds in the prelims heats, finishing in a personal best time of 18.97 seconds.
 The following month, at the 2021 NCAA Division I Men's Swimming and Diving Championships in Greensboro, North Carolina, he placed seventh in the final of the 100-yard freestyle with a time of 41.99 seconds after swimming a personal best time of 41.77 seconds in the prelims heats.